Veteran Addiction Treatment: VA MISSION Act & Community Care Programs

 - The drive time and/or wait time for getting a VA appointment exceeds standards set for accessibility.

 The VA will determine whether or not you are eligible for using a CCP, and then someone associated with the VA will help you schedule an appointment.5 A search tool on the VA website allows you to look up CCPs in your area to research eligible local providers.7

-Another CCP in the AAC portfolio is a similar Salute to Recovery program at Recovery First, located in Hollywood, Florida.
-This program also offers assistance to service members who are struggling with a combination of substance use and mental health concerns.
-Recovery First also provides a wide variety of services and techniques, such as individual therapy, family therapy, and cognitive-behavioral therapy, to provide an effective treatment approach.
+Other CCPs in the AAC portfolio are Recovery First, located in Hollywood, Florida and Desert Hope Treatment Center in Las Vegas, NV.
+These programs also offersassistance to service members who are struggling with a combination of substance use and mental health concerns.
+Recovery First and Desert Hope provides a wide variety of services and techniques, such as individual therapy, family therapy, and cognitive-behavioral therapy, to provide an effective treatment approach.